 Alternatively, the city makes a good base for cheap accommodation during your trip to Athens.

-How to Get From Athens Airport to Piraeus Port: Transportion Options
+How to Get from Athens Airport to Piraeus Port in 2024

 There is a distance of 31 miles (50 KM) separating Athens airport and Piraeus port.
 Your options for getting there range from private transfers to localised public transport.